 - Yarn Bee, Riot Eyelash yarn in Champagne,109yd pkg.

-In this tutorial I will be making a 87 inch scarf.
+In this tutorial, I will be making an 87-inch scarf.
 Here is the link to Martha’s scarf.
 For Martha’s scarf they used a large bulky weight yarn, I was unable to find some as bulky as hers, but the Lion Brand Yarn was pretty close.
 To make it bulkier though I used two strands of each yarn type per bunch.
 Total of 4 strands.

-First you measure and cut 3 yards per strand.
+Measure and cut 3 yards of yarn per strand.
 This ends up with some extra length to play with in case you want a larger scarf.
-Now Martha divided her yarn into 4 bunches with 3 strands each, I used 6 bunches with 4 strands each, to make the scarf wider.
+Martha divided her yarn into 4 bunches with 3 strands each, I used 6 bunches with 4 strands each, to make the scarf wider.